AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-aws-s3-audience-sourcing.md

 Once the S3 audiences are sourced, your list of available audiences are provided in a tabulated or card view.

+>[!TIP]
+>
+>Audience sourcing time varies based on the size of your S3 data and the refresh frequency you configured.
+Larger datasets or less frequent refresh schedules may take longer to appear in the **[!UICONTROL My audiences]** workspace.

 ![The Audiences tab showing a tabulated list of sourced audiences.](../../assets/setup/aws-audience-sourcing/s3-audiences-list-view.png)

-Where in grid view or table view, you can select a row item or [!UICONTROL View audience] to see an overview of a specific audience.
+When in grid view or table view, select a row item or **[!UICONTROL View audience]** to see an overview of a specific audience.
 It displays the audience's status, source, and data connection name, along with detailed panels for:

 **[!UICONTROL Identities]**: Shows the total identity count and breakdown once data becomes available.
 **[!UICONTROL Categories]**: Lists any tags used for organizing or filtering the audience.